EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 ```
 {: .output}

-Once you hav finished your interactive commands, you exit the interactive job with `exit`:
+Once you have finished your interactive commands, you exit the interactive job with `exit`:

 ```
 auser@login01-nmn:~> exit